-Google Analytics offers an unbelievable amount of information to web site owners about the types of traffic on their site.
+Google Analytics offers an unbelievable amount of information to website owners about the types of traffic on their site, what’s working in your marketing, the user experience and how this translates into sales or leads.
 Given that it is free to use, the service is a hit among small blogs and national brands alike.
-Some companies that use Google Analytics include:
+In fact, over 65% of all websites in the world have Google Analytics installed.
+Below are the top 10 companies using Google Analytics.

 1. General Electric GE will use google analytics to track country of origin for their site users.
 This can provide GE with a rich insight into where market demands are arising and how to better cater their web pages to different languages and cultures.